 As described above, under an intestacy, children have rights to both property and support under the Succession Law Reform Act.
-But what happens if an estate is worth $200,000.00 or less?
+But what happens if an estate is worth $350,000.00 or less?
 The law of intestacy suggests that all the money goes to the spouse of the deceased.
-What happens if the estate is worth more then $200,000.00 and the children receive some money, but it is not enough to support them?
+What happens if the estate is worth more than $350,000.00 and the children receive some money, but it is not enough to support them?
 The children have the right to bring an application against the estate for support because children are also defined as dependants under the legislation.
 The child is basically saying, “My parent had a legal obligation to support me at the time of his or her death.
-I need to be continued to be supported”.
+I need that support to continue”.
 And the courts under those instances may access the assets of the estate (and other assets as well such as insurance proceeds, joint assets etc.) to fund an order for support of those dependent children.

 Comparative Rights of Family upon demise